 If you want to be a successful hiker, much of the work happens before the hike begins.
 Preparation for a hike includes physical conditioning if you're not in shape, acquiring specific wilderness skills, learning about the places where you'll be hiking, and assembling the right gear.
 There are mental preparations as well as physical and logistical ones.
 This page will help you prepare.

 In the 1930s The Mountaineers (a group in the Pacific Northwest) developed a list of "ten essentials" for wilderness travel.
-REI maintains a very similar list here, and the New Mexico Mountain Club's own version can be found here.
-My own list follows, but please look at the other versions as well.
+REI maintains a very similar list here.
+My version of the list includes comments based on my personal experience, but please look at the other versions as well.

 In an interview for Backpacker Magazine, search and rescue (SAR) statistician Rober Koester notes, "The typical lost hiker ... hasn't packed any survival equipment.
 I'm not talking fancy stuff here, but most don't even carry the Ten Essentials."
 At the end of the interview he recommends, "Carry the Ten Essentials in your pack—even on dayhikes."
 Also, for those of us who hike in areas with no cell coverage and no other people, the time has come for an "eleventh essential": a satellite communicator.
 Not every remote-country hiker can afford one yet, but I hope that will change.